How to start a cinema

 • Internal sound insulation – this is particularly important with multiple screens where a loud soundtrack can leak into the adjoining auditorium

-• Services and equipment noise control – noises such as air conditioning, lifts, toilets and projection equipment need to be controlled
+• Services and equipment noise control – noises such as air conditioning, lifts, toilets and projection equipment must be controlled

 Catering and bar facilities